The dreaded 404 error page.

 And in my opinion, there’s no bigger buzzkill than getting hit with a 404 error when browsing a site.

-You’re right in the middle of exploring interesting content, and all of a sudden, you’re thrown a curveball.
+You’re right in the middle of exploring interesting content, and suddenly, you’re thrown a curveball.

-If you’re not sure what a 404 page is, let’s look at a formal definition.
+If you’re unsure what a 404 page is, let’s look at a formal definition.

 A 404 page is what a user sees when they try to reach a non-existent page on your site (because they’ve clicked on a broken link, the page has been deleted or they’ve mistyped a URL).